What's DAT? Three Case Studies of Measuring Software Development Productivity at Meta With Diff Authoring Time: Diff Authoring Time (DAT)

-We analyzed over a dozen developers' diffs, achieving an average accuracy of over 90\%, meaning the computed DAT was on average within $\pm 5\%$ of its GT value.
-In later DAT versions, the algorithm's accuracy often surpassed human labelling, as developers rapidly switched between diffs, challenging human annotators.
+We analyzed $n = \sim 20$ diffs, achieving an average accuracy of over 90\%, meaning the computed DAT was on average within $\pm 5\%$ of its GT value.
+In later iterations of the algorithm, DAT's accuracy surpassed human labeling for many of the analyzed diffs, as developers rapidly switched between tools, activities, and diffs.
+These sometimes sub-second context switches made it hard for the UX annotators to keep track of developers' work items at all times, especially when multiple diffs were developed in parallel.
+When we revisited the source video for the diverging GT transcriptions, we often found DAT to be correct.

-\subsection{Large Scale Survey}
+\subsubsection{Large Scale Survey}

-While the UXR study was crucial for testing and development, it was limited in scale.
-Moreover, acceptance of a metric depends on how well it matches experience.
-Therefore, we conducted a survey asking developers about the time spent on a diff.
-This survey was integrated into the Phabricator tool, appearing once a diff was shipped to ensure responders had the full development context fresh in their minds.
+We found that acceptance of an important top-line metric depends on how well it matches experience and intuition.
+Therefore, we conducted a large-scale survey asking developers to estimate the time spent on a diff.
+This one-question survey was integrated into the Phabricator tool, appearing once a diff was shipped to ensure responders had the full development context fresh in their minds.

 We received responses for 968 unique diffs to compare with DAT values.
-As \Cref{fig:dat_comparison} shows, DAT and survey data generally align, with developer-reported times being slightly larger, a trend also seen in the UXR study (\Cref{sec:uxr}).
-The difference between survey and DAT values increases for longer diffs, but this drift has been mitigated with newer DAT versions.
+As \Cref{fig:dat_comparison} shows, DAT and survey data generally align, with developer-reported times being slightly higher, a trend also seen in the UX study (\Cref{sec:uxr}).
+We observe that DAT remains a floor for all measured DAT percentiles.

-\subsection{Descriptive Statistics}
+\subsubsection{Descriptive Statistics}

 We performed two main validations for DAT at an aggregate level---diff coverage and diff duration.
-These validations were intended to verify that DAT covers the expected number of diffs and that the overall time spent in these diffs yields reasonable values.
-As a sanity check, the coverage and duration validations were done by comparing the current DAT version to its predecessor.
-The duration validations also included comparison between user-level DAT and TSD (cf. \Cref{sec:related_metrics}).
+These validations were intended to verify that DAT covers the expected number of diffs (diff coverage) and that the overall time spent in these diffs yields reasonable values.
+As a sanity check, the coverage and duration validations were done to surpass pre-defined goals.
+The duration validations also included comparison between the summed-up DAT for a given time period and user and their respective TSD (cf. \Cref{sec:related_metrics}), where $\sum DAT \leq TSD$